 California Code | Arizona Code

-When under contract with a ReWater customer, we provide that customer with a Code Compliance form that takes their inspector through the entire California greywater irrigation code, Chapter 16 of the California Plumbing Code, in the order the code is written, explaining how your home, its landscape, and the ReWater® system meet every criteria for a permit.
-To complete that form, we will first need your site plan, showing the building in relation to the property lines, the location of the potable water source, and the location of wastewater connection, your soil report, and an approximated drawing of the future greywater-irrigated landscape.
+When under contract with a ReWater client, we provide that client with a Code Compliance form that takes their inspector through the entire California greywater irrigation code, Chapter 15 of the California Plumbing Code, in the order the code is written, explaining how your home, its landscape, and the ReWater® system meet every criteria for a permit.
+To complete that form, we will need your site plan, showing the building in relation to the property lines, the location of the potable water source, and the location of wastewater connection, your soil report, and an approximated drawing of the future greywater-irrigated landscape.
 If your home meets the code criteria, and almost all do, you should be able to obtain a permit anywhere in California or any other state that uses the UPC for a plumbing code.

 California’s greywater code is extremely difficult to navigate if you haven’t personally gone through the permit process before.
 Most people have found our Code Compliance form very helpful in obtaining a permit.
 ReWater worked a total of over 7 years during three different legislative processes with the California Department of Water Resources and Department of Health Services and numerous local agencies, environmental groups, and other water recycling businesses to write the original and second state greywater code.
 In 2009 – 2010, we then worked with California’s Department of Housing and Community Development on Chapter 16, and in 2013 again, and revised our Compliance Form now that the code has been moved to Chapter 15.
 We keep it constantly updated as the code evolves.

-A special note for people in Arizona: Single-family homes producing less than 400 gallons of greywater per day do not need a permit for a greywater irrigation system unless some local jurisdiction has passed an ordinance requiring one.
+A special note for people in Arizona: Single-family homes producing less than 400 gallons of greywater per day do not need a permit for a greywater irrigation system unless a local jurisdiction has passed an ordinance requiring one.
 Most of the big cities there have now passed some type of ordinance to that effect.
-Multi-family, Commercial, and institutional systems do require a permit.
+Multi-family, Commercial, and institutional systems always require a permit.